Citizenry/platform/docs/frequently-asked-questions.md

 ```
 {% endcode %}

-If after ensuring the crontab is correct and datasources run, you don't see any new posts, please get in touch through[ the Ushahidi gitter](http://gitter.im/ushahidi/Community) channel with all the details about what you tried and what you have seen, and we'll be happy to help.
+If after ensuring the crontab is correct and datasources run, you don't see any new posts, please get in touch through[ the StreetSignal gitter](http://gitter.im/streetsignal/Community) channel with all the details about what you tried and what you have seen, and we'll be happy to help.

 ### I am getting some sort of PHP error.